charlesepps79/CAD_Code/README.md

 Only select customers with one loan
 - dbo.vw_Loan/vw_Loan_NLS
     - Enter Date before Today’s Date
-    - Open loan; no loan listed as Transfer
+    - Open loan; no loan listed as Transfer (drop records coded BT in POCD field)
     - No Charge off
     - No Bankruptcy (Active or in past 2 years)
     - Dedupe by SSNO1, Cifno, or SS7+First two digits of ownbr, depending on match.